fatimamahate/cherry-leaves/README.md

 Find the live heroku link [here](https://cherry-leaves-fatima-7fae09b7f791.herokuapp.com/)

 ## Dataset Content
 * The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
-The User story is ficticious from the assesment handbook.However it can be applied to real life.
+The User story is ficticious from the assessment handbook.However it can be applied to real life.
 * The data has over 4000 images of cherry leaves that are either healthy or affected by powdery mildew.
 This can affect the profits of the farm.
 If the farmer is able to quickly identify an affected tree, they would be able to make a quick decision on what to do and can therefore focus efforts on producing fruits from a healthy tree.

-## Business Requirements (CI)
+## Business Requirements (Code Institute)
 The cherry plantation crop from Farmy & Foods is facing a challenge where their cherry plantations have been presenting powdery mildew.
 Currently, the process is manual verification if a given cherry tree contains powdery mildew.
 An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
 If there is powdery mildew, the employee applies a specific compound to kill the fungus.
 The time spent applying this compound is 1 minute.
 The company has thousands of cherry trees, located on multiple farms across the country.
 As a result, this manual process is not scalable due to the time spent in the manual process inspection.

 To save time in this process, the IT team suggested an ML system that detects instantly, using a leaf tree image, if it is healthy or has powdery mildew.
 A similar manual process is in place for other crops for detecting pests, and if this initiative is successful, there is a realistic chance to replicate this project for all other crops.
 The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops.